The construction sector is an industry not many people tend to think about when it comes to deciding a career path.

-6. You Can Easily Set Up Your Business
+6. You Can Easily Set up Your Business

 There are many construction workers who work for themselves.
-And many of them began for working for large contractors or construction companies.
+And many of them began working for large contractors or construction companies.

-As the construction industry emphasizes on developing strong professional relations, it is very easy to network and build contacts.
+As the construction industry emphasizes developing strong professional relations, it is very easy to network and build contacts.
 You can network to find suppliers or recruit workers who are willing to work for you.

 And thanks to social media, and more importantly, word-of-mouth advertising, you can promote yourself to find new customers.
 The most important thing that you need to do is to make sure you’re doing a good job.
 And if people like what you do, then people will put in a good word for you.

 The construction industry has more to offer than meets the eye (that is workers wearing high jackets and covered in dirt).